gridscale/foreman-gridscale/README.md

 *Plugin to enable management of gridscale instances from within foreman*

+## Requirements
+Foreman gridscale has the following requirements:

+* Foreman 1.16+
+* A working internet connection

 ## Installation

 1. Extract the supplied archive on the server which has Foreman installed on it.
 Make sure to do this in a directory which can be accessed by the user running Foreman.